Running CFDDFC with the AWS Console

 Following that, the user will find that SSH login to an instance no longer requires the key to be specified with the -i

 option.
-Agent forwarding is applied by logging into the master instance using the -A
+Agent forwarding is applied by logging into the main instance using the -A

 option, i.e.